Mimetis/Jhispter-Kubernetes/README.md

 ### 8) Create a kubernetes cluster in AZURE

-Login to your **Azure** account and follow the instructions:
+Login to your **Azure** account and follow the instructions (you will have to copy paste a generated code):
 ```
 az login

+-- Check if you have valid subscription:
+az account list --output table
 ```

 Create a resource group named `rgkub` on **AZURE** :
 ```
-az group create --name rgkub --location northeurope
+az group create --name rgkub --location westeurope
 ```

+Now, we are going to use the `aks` command line.
+See more informations about `aks` here : [https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest)

 Then use `aks` to create and manage a new kubernetes cluster named `jhkub`:
 ```